d4t4king/local-admin-scripts/README.md

 Where:

 -h|--help			        Displays this useful message, then exits.
 -v|--verbose			    Prints more verbose output.
 Usually used for debugging.
 -c|--config			        Specifies the config file to use.
 Cannot operate without
 				            a valid YAML config file.

 ACTIONS are as follows:

 memory				        Check the memory and swap for usage data.
 Emails
 				            notification if/when threashold reached.
 Thresholds
 				            specified in config file.
 mounts|fs|filesystems		Check the filesystems for usage data.
 Emails
 				            notification if/when threshold reached.
-Thresholds
-				specified in config file.
 ```